CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 })
 ```

 Now we're going to add some additional elements to the screen by calling the _method_ `addControl` of `map`.
-And we're passing `addControl`  instances of more Mapbox objects--a [`NavigationControl`](https://www.mapbox.com/mapbox-gl-js/api/#navigationcontrol) and [`ScaleControl`](https://www.mapbox.com/mapbox-gl-js/api/#scalecontrol), each with their own modifiable parameters.
+And we're _passing_ `addControl`  instances of more Mapbox objects—a [`NavigationControl`](https://www.mapbox.com/mapbox-gl-js/api/#navigationcontrol) and [`ScaleControl`](https://www.mapbox.com/mapbox-gl-js/api/#scalecontrol), each with their own modifiable parameters.
 Your javascript should look something like this:

 ```javascript
 'use strict'